iswimfly/Banana-Mania-Randomizer/README.md

 - A custom level count!
 Don't feel like playing all of the levels, but want to pull from every single collection?
 Set a limit to how many levels your course will have!
 - A Seeding system, allowing for synchronization of custom difficulties for racing others!

+The `.json` file writes to the same location as the executable, and the course in-game is always **SMB2 Marathon**.

 Feel free to add suggestions through Issues, report problems, or contribute directly with Pull Requests!

 You can find me in the [Banana Mania Modding Discord](https://discord.gg/dbNTKSU2Rt)!